giucris/yasp/README.md

 A YaspExecution is a model that define an e2e ETL job executed by the `YaspService`.

-A YaspExecution define a `SessionConf` that describe how the `SparkSession` will be created and a `YaspPlan` that describe all data operations within the ETL job.
+A YaspExecution define a `Session` that will be used to create the `SparkSession` and a `YaspPlan` that describe all data operations within the job.

 ```scala
 case class Session(